ginnox1/iCADdocs_online/Updates/Update_Notes.md

     <img src="./media/Image33.png" style="width:6in">

+- New settings for Boundary conditions, allowing simulation of critical flow condition at cross-sections in Water Surface Elevation computation

+- **Renamed** So Factor to Boundary conditions, and adjusted input values to 0 <= Fso <=1.25.

+- Bug fixes on for advanced analysis (multi sections with variable N)

 - Improved error handling for discharge ranges.
 An bug in calculation of rated levels. that gave exagerated elevations, is also corrected.

 ## Diversion Weir Design